In this post, I’m going to do a reflection about some of my key frustrations with the idealized “online home business” and internet marketing.

 The Best Online Business is Your Very Own “Magic Strategy”

-I want to bring this back into why I decided to start Don’t Want A Boss.
+I want to bring this back to why I decided to start Don’t Want A Boss.

 For the longest time, I just really felt super alone in the online business space.